Shedeggsky/fedora-on-android/README.md

 Finally fixed
 A automated script to install and run a **Fedora 44 on Android** using proot.

-Uses official Linux Containers rootfs and pre-configured with `tigervnc-server` setup on first boot.
+Uses official Linux Containers rootfs with `tigervnc-server` setup on first boot.

 ---